 Since that first trip of “going solo,” I have travelled many other times and visited many other places.
 Sometimes alone; sometimes with others.
 Both are good and have their merits, but I find I actually prefer the solo adventures.

-Going solo doesn’t necessarily mean going alone however.
-If you are new to solo traveling, and would like to try it for yourself but you lack the necessary confidence, you might consider other options available to you.
-For instance, as a solo traveler one can also go on group tours as a solo person traveling without a partner.
+Going solo doesn’t necessarily mean going alone, however.
+If you are new to solo travelling, and would like to try it for yourself but you lack the necessary confidence, you might consider other options available to you.
+For instance, as a solo traveller, one can also go on group tours as a solo person travelling without a partner.
 My biggest obstacle is finding a friend or relative that has both the time and the money to travel with me when I want and am able to.
-Usually those two criteria don’t coincide very often.
-Rather than not traveling at all because I don’t have anyone that can join me, I do have the option to join a specialized tour group.
-I prefer small and intimate tours, and have found many wonderful resources online for just that purpose.
+Usually, those two criteria don’t coincide very often.
+Rather than not travelling at all because I don’t have anyone that can join me, I do have the option to join a specialized tour group.
+I prefer small and intimate tours and have found many wonderful resources online for just that purpose.

 Another example which has piqued my interest is a “Bike and Barge” trip.
 The following websites are wonderful opportunities to see the beautiful Dutch blossoms in bloom in a unique and very enjoyable way on a bicycle during the day and sleeping on a boat on one of the many canals in the Netherlands.
 They also offer bike and barge tours in other locations as well!

 There are so many possibilities out there just waiting for you to consider.
 Use your instinct and follow your dreams.
 Maybe you are like me; someone who enjoys their own company, and often relishes solitude, lingering where you desire and moving on when you’re ready.